-For instance, let’s say that two years into repayment, both Student A and Student B find themselves unemployed.
+Here’s an example: Let’s say that two years into repayment, both Student A and Student B find themselves unemployed.
 They choose to defer their student loans to help make ends meet while they search for new jobs.

 |Student A||Student B|

-|Balance after two years of repayment||$18,938||$16,928|
+|Loan balance after two years of repayment||$18,938||$16,928|

-|Balance of unsubsidized loans||$18,938||$1,977|
+|Portion of balance comprised of of unsubsidized loans||$18,938||$1,977|

-And even if you have only unsubsidized student loans, these strategies can still help you get ahead of interest:
+And even if you have only unsubsidized student loans, the strategies below could help you get ahead of accruing interest:

-First, you’ll want to make sure you know which loans are subsidized and which aren’t.
+Make sure you know which loans are subsidized and which aren’t.
 If you don’t have the information readily available, try contacting your current student loan servicer.
 You might even be able to find that information yourself if you have an online account with your servicer.